FarhanKamrul/BuroBD_DPD-Dashboard/README.md

 ## Progress Report

-Done:
+🟩 - Complete
+🟨 - Under Process
+🟥 - Not started

-- WebApp development complete.
+- WebApp development complete. 🟩
-- User Guide created
+- User Guide created. 🟩

-Work Due:
-- Develop and Run test cases
-- Fix logical inaccuracies if any.

-Points of contention:
-- Please check out the logic for calculating the ending DPD per user per quarter.
+- Logical inaccuracies handled according to feedback, needs review. 🟨
+- Test Cases 🟨

-# Buro BD DPD-Dashboard User Guide
+# DPD-Dashboard User Guide

 ## Introduction
-Welcome to the Buro BD DPD-Dashboard!
-This web application provides insights into the Disbursement and Due Past Date (DPD) for loans.
-Use this guide to navigate through the features and functionalities of the dashboard.
+This dashboard was constructed to automate the vintage analysis process for BURO Bangladesh.

+Vintage analysis, also known as cohort analysis, is a method used in credit risk management to evaluate the credit quality of a loan portfolio.
+The term 'Vintage' refers to the month or quarter in which an account was opened or a loan was granted.

+In simple terms, vintage analysis measures the performance of a portfolio in different periods of time after the loan (or credit card) was granted.
+Performance can be measured in various ways, such as the cumulative charge-off rate, proportion of customers 30/60/90 days past due (DPD), utilization ratio, average balance, etc.

 ## Getting Started
+1. **Download** the repository.
+Download the ```.streamlit``` file to the app root to enable custome theme.
-1. **Start the Dashboard:**
+2. **Start the Dashboard:**
     - **WSL (Windows Subsystem for Linux):**
         ```bash
         streamlit run path/to/your/app/dpd_dashboard.py